MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/configure-document-management.md

     Typically, if no default SharePoint server is specified, either there's no SharePoint site for the tenant, or a valid Microsoft 365 license isn't associated with the current user (the admin).

 3. Optional: Test the SharePoint connection
-    -  If the **SharePoint user authentication** feature is **disabled**, select **Test SharePoint connection** to test the specified SharePoint host name.
+    -  If the **SharePoint user authentication** feature is disabled, select **Test SharePoint connection** to test the specified SharePoint host name.
 This action verifies that the security and license are working correctly.
     -  If the **SharePoint user authentication** feature is **enabled**, there are two SharePoint connection types to test.
 Use the **Test interactive SharePoint connection** action to test interactive scenarios using the logged-in user's context.
 Use the **Test batch SharePoint connection** action to test batch scenarios using the granted application access.
 5. Optional: Select **Open SharePoint** to open the specified SharePoint host name in a browser.
 This action doesn't verify security.
 It just opens the SharePoint path on a browser tab for easy exploration.
 6. Optional: On the **General** tab, turn on **Open attachments in new window**.
 For more information, see the [Other configuration](#other-configuration) section later in this article.